 Long gone are the times of counting days, taking temperatures, and using the withdrawal method for non-hormonal birth control.
-While traditional family planning can have a success rate of around 90%, most women can find it cumbersome and mostly ineffective when it comes to family planning without the help of contraceptive aids.
-But for some women, hormonal birth control might not be a viable option.
+While traditional family planning can have a success rate of around 90%, most women can find it cumbersome and mostly ineffective.
+But for some women hormonal birth control might not be a viable option.
 So, what are your options?
-As always, it’s best to speak with a medical professional to discuss what’s best for you, but here is a short guide to some of the most popular non-hormonal methods that are currently available.
+As always, it’s best to speak with a medical professional to discuss what’s best for you.
+But, here is a short guide to some of the most popular non-hormonal methods that are currently available.

 Male Condoms: Success Rate – 88% – 98%